rikenshah/WolfTutor/README.md

 'select a tutor'.
 The user will get the list of all the available subjects from which the user can select one subject.
 Once a subject is selected we will be returning all the tutors who teach that subject.
+Based on the information provided to bot, the bot will return the tutors in a proper order: either in a higher rating recommended order, or the order based on user preference.
 </p>
 Here is the flow demonstrating this use case.<br>
 <img src="Reports/Wireframes/find_a_tutor.gif"></img>